Swamy-s-Tech-Skills-Academy-AI-ML-Data/promptengg-inaction/docs/PromptEngineering.md

 ### 6. Template Prompting

-**Definition:** Using structured templates with placeholders that can be filled with specific information for consistent results.
+**Definition:** Using structured templates with placeholders that can be filled with specific information for consistent results across multiple similar tasks.

 **When to Use:**

 - Repetitive tasks with varying inputs
-- When consistency is crucial
+- When consistency is crucial across multiple outputs
 - Batch processing of similar requests
+- Standardizing output formats
+- Training teams to use consistent prompting approaches

 **Example:**